It won't end well.

-The heroes are facing the villain, and appear to have some sort of power over it.
-Perhaps they've locked it up, or it's not as terrifying as they thought, or maybe it's lost all its powers.
-At any rate, one of the heroes starts to taunt it, confident in their success.
-Then he gets obliterated.
+So you're facing a powerful enemy, and you appear to have some sort of power over them?
+Perhaps you've locked them up, or they're not as terrifying as you thought, or maybe they've lost all their powers.
+In any case, you start to taunt them, confident in your victory.

 - In Elfen Lied, Bando mocks Lucy, technically Nyu at the time, despite knowing the potential powers she has — although he is an arrogant bastard not too far from the Diclonii.
 She breaks both arms and gouges out his eyes.

 - In Fairy Tail, God Serena, the strongest member of the Ten Wizard Saints of Ishgal and a member of the Spriggan Twelve of Alvarez, tries to pick a fight with Acnologia, the most powerful Dragon Slayer in existence who more or less wiped out the dragons (who were powerful enough to casually destroy mountains with their attacks) over 400 years ago.
 Acnologia proceeds to eviscerate Serena so fast everyone watching barely comprehends what happened as Serena drops dead in a pool of his own blood.